skoka-ucsc/assignment1/README.md

 ## User can provide the configuration using config.yml file
 - redis_folder : folder path for location of the cloned redis git repository.
 - vagrant_provider : backing provider for Vagrant.
+- redis_port: host port on which redis server is accessible.

 ## Instructions to use the dev environment
 1. Run `vagrant up` command to bring up the vagrant box.